First Ever National Community College Survey: The Surprising Results!

 • Half the students surveyed were age 26 or older.

 At this point, community colleges are not at a loss for students to take their courses.
-In fact, many students in the Pearson Foundation survey reported that they could not get into the classes they needed to complete their degree programs, and a significant number had considered dropping out of college entirely because of it.
+Many students in the Pearson Foundation survey reported that they could not get into the classes they needed to complete their degree programs, and a significant number had considered dropping out of college entirely because of it.

 According to the Pearson Foundation website, the survey found:

-• About 20 percent of the student population surveyed said that it was difficult to enroll in the courses they needed to take during the fall semester last year.
+• About 20 percent of the student population surveyed said that enrolling in the courses they needed to take during the fall semester last year was difficult.

-• Of the students that took placement tests to determine the courses they should take, more than one-fourth reported they could not enroll in the necessary courses after taking the placement test.
+• Of the students who took placement tests to determine the courses they should take, more than one-fourth reported they could not enroll in the necessary courses after taking the placement test.

-• Around one-third of community college students said they were unable to enroll in one or more classes during the semester when the survey was conducted because the courses were full.
+• Around one-third of community college students said they could not enroll in one or more classes during the semester when the survey was conducted because the courses were full.

-While most students remained in school and tried to get the courses they needed, the survey showed that a significant number of community college students either consider dropping out before their coursework was complete – or actually left the program.
-During the survey semester, 15 percent of students either seriously considered dropping out or dropped out due to struggles with getting courses or the balance between work and family issues.
+While most students remained in school and tried to get the necessary courses, the survey showed that many community college students either considered dropping out before completing their coursework – or left the program.
+During the survey semester, 15 percent of students seriously considered dropping out due to struggles with getting courses or balancing work and family issues.
 Almost three-fourths of those who did drop out did so without consulting with an advisor or faculty member first.

 The Popularity of Online Education